CyberFlameGO/svnpython/Doc/reference/expressions.rst

 explicit keyword argument, a :exc:`TypeError` exception is raised.

 Formal parameters using the syntax ``*identifier`` or ``**identifier`` cannot be used as positional argument slots or as keyword argument names.
-Formal parameters using the syntax ``(sublist)`` cannot be used as keyword argument names; the outermost sublist corresponds to a single unnamed argument slot, and the argument value is assigned to the sublist using the usual tuple assignment rules after all other parameter processing is done.

 A call always returns some value, possibly ``None``, unless it raises an exception.
 How this value is computed depends on the type of the callable